 9. Take off the heat and immediately pour into your container of choice – either a metal tin or glass jar will work.

-10. Set aside your containers and let it cool at room temperature overnight to let the salve set in place completely.
+10. Set aside your containers and let it cool at room temperature overnight to let you calendula healing salve set in place completely.